-The Consolidated Plan is a requirement of the U.S. Department of Housing and Urban Development (HUD) that combines the planning and application process for the Community Development Block Grant (CDBG), the HOME Investment Partnerships (HOME), the American Dream Downpayment Initiative (ADDI), and the Emergency Shelter Grant (ESG) Programs.
+The Consolidated Action Plan is a requirement of the U.S. Department of Housing and Urban Development (HUD) that combines the planning and application process for the Community Development Block Grant (CDBG), the HOME Investment Partnerships (HOME), and the American Dream Down-payment Initiative (ADDI) and the Emergency Shelter Grant (ESG) Programs.
 In addition to these programs administered by the City of Topeka, applicants of other HUD funding sources are required to certify that the application for funds is consistent with the City’s Consolidated Plan.